 #2 Your Mouth Hosts 300 Types of Bacteria

 Brushing your teeth is super important!
 Plaque, which is left behind when you eat or drink something, contains millions of bacteria made up of 300 different species.
-The main culprit of creating cavities is Streptococcus mutans, which convert sugar into acids that eat away at your teeth.
+The main culprit for creating cavities is Streptococcus mutans, which converts sugar into acids that eat away at your teeth.

 #3 You Can’t See 35 Percent of Your Tooth